O JARGON BUSTER

 - Michael Brandon Mitre

-- The name CHIG give to their biggest
+- The name CHIG give to their

 - Micro-O

-- A variation of orienteering which requires very precise
+- A variation of orienteering which requires very

-navigation to select the correct control kite from
+precise navigation to select the correct control kite from a cluster.
+On a

-a cluster.
-On a conventional course, there should be no other control
+conventional course, there should be no other control

 kites within 30m of the one you are looking for.
-In micro-O, there will
+In

-for you to check.
+check.
 You must therefore use your skill with the map to

-ensure that you punch the correct control, which will be exactly in the
+ensure that you punch the correct control, which will be

-centre of the circle on your map and fit with the feature described in
+exactly in the centre of the circle on your map and fit

-your control descriptions.
+with the feature described in your control descriptions.

-If you punch the wrong control in a cluster at micro-O, you don't get
+If you punch the wrong control in a cluster at micro-O,

-disqualified.
-Instead you get some other sort of penalty, probably
+you don't get disqualified.
+Instead you get some other

-added time, but remain competitive.
-Further information may be found at
+competitive.
+Further information may be found at this web page

 - Middle distance

-- An event in conventional orienteering terrain with fairly
+- An event in conventional orienteering terrain with

-frequent controls, so that the competitor has to do a lot of fine
+fairly frequent controls, so that the competitor has to

-navigation into controls.
-As the name implies, the course will be of
+implies, the course will be of shorter than usual

-shorter than usual length, but not as short as a short
+length, but not as short as a short

 or sprint distance.